Dalas121/Heir_2_The_Throne/README.md

 //--------------------
 // PHASE 1 (CENTRAL WESNOTH)
 //--------------------
-S12a something in Tath
+S12 Fort Tahn (unassigned)
 - 1-to-2-skull difficulty.
-Rewards: maybe companion?

-S12b something else in Tath
-- 1-to-2-skull difficulty.
-Rewards: maybe companion?
+Rewards: Shop (sell veterans, what else?)
+- some kind of smuggling.
+A stealth mission, perhaps? (the player can ofc bypass this by just not playing the scenario)

 [FINISHED] S15: Crossroads (Dalas)
 - 3-skull difficulty.
 Rewards: companion Ulf, Dwarvish Miner(L0 unit, advances to Fighter/Guardsman)

-S16: Gryphon Mountain
+S16: Gryphon Mountain (unassigned)
 - 1-skull difficulty.
 Rewards: Gryphon Rider, Dwarvish Scout
 - no rider-less gryphons please; I don't think the lore for that makes sense
 - not sure how to justify Dwarvish Scouts being here, but we'll need to somehow.